-If you are looking for flat roof materials with long lasting ability, EPDM is your answer.
-EPDM or Ethylene Propylene Diene Monomer, to give it its full name, is a flat roofing material designed to be able to stand up to the most extreme conditions that a flat roof will face.
+EPDM (Ethylene Propylene Diene Monomer) is a flat roofing material that is designed to be able to work in the most extreme conditions that a flat roof will face.

-EPDM is different, specifically designed as a flat roof material, it is installed in one piece with no overlapping.
-This means that rainwater will not be able to get beneath its surface.
+EPDM is different and is specifically designed as a flat roof material.
+This product is installed in one piece with no overlapping; this means that rainwater will not be able to get beneath its surface.
 EPDM will also repel all moisture and “breathes”, allowing vapours to escape, thus preventing blisters.
-It is also highly resistant to UV (Ultraviolet light) and IR (Infrared light) and does not suffer with age from cracking or grazing.
+It is also highly resistant to UV (Ultraviolet light) and IR (Infrared light) and does not suffer from typical ageing signs such as cracking or grazing.

-A Roofing Material With a Life Expectancy in Excess of 50 Years
+A Roofing Material With a Life Expectancy of Over 50 Years...

 The benefits of our EPDM flat roofing materials

-- Long lasting ability, EPDM roofs have been proven to last in excess of 50 years
+- Long-lasting ability, EPDM roofs have been proven to last over 50 years

 - Permanently flexible